Berlin Customs Wall: History

 The wall was erected after the old Berlin Fortress was demolished in 1734; the walls of the latter had already started to crumble and its military function was questionable.
 Frederick William I of Prussia ordered the construction of stockades around the city which were completed in 1737 – the new ring fence incorporated the existing northern "palisade line" built in 1705.
 The location of this oldest stockade is recalled today by the street name "Linienstraße" (line street).
 Few parts of this original customs wall were stone-built.

 The original customs wall had 14 city gates which were mostly named after the city to which the ensuing road led.
-Additionally, the river Spree was blocked with customs gates called "Oberbaum" (upper beam) and "Unterbaum" (lower beam) after the heavy tree trunks, covered in metal spikes, that were used as booms to block the river at night to prevent smuggling.
+Additionally, the river Spree was blocked with customs gates called "Oberbaum" (upper boom) and "Unterbaum" (lower boom) after the heavy tree trunks, covered in metal spikes, that were used as booms to block the river at night to prevent smuggling.
 The new wall engirded not only the city of Berlin and its suburbs but also some rural land in the east and south.